ieeta-pt/HPC-guides/docs/how_to_access.md

 - **Students at the University of Aveiro:** Undergraduate and graduate students enrolled at the University of Aveiro with IEETA supervisors are eligible to use the HPC for academic and research purposes.

 ### How to Request Access
-To request access to the IEETA HPC, eligible users should send an email to the [HPC support team](about.md#support-team).
-The request should include your name, affiliation, and a brief description of your computational needs.
+To request access to the IEETA HPC, eligible users should fill the following form [https://forms.gle/WvRmjL1krNykzLnX7](https://forms.gle/WvRmjL1krNykzLnX7)

 ## Connecting to the HPC